BARRY-CHAND/a-quote-a-day/QUOTES.md

-> "Do.
-Or Do not.
-There is no Try." — Yoda
-> — added by Andrew Veda (English) | about: This quote increases my desire to just try!

-> "Ever tried.
-Ever failed.
-No matter.
-Try again.
-Fail again.
-Fail better." — Samuel Beckett
-> — added by Andrew Veda | about: This quote has destroyed my fear of failure!

 > "As long as I live, There are infinite chances" — Luffy
-> — added by Meenz | about: Life itself gives endless opportunities
+> — added by Meenz (Cyber Security) | about: Life itself gives endless opportunities

-ADD YOUR QUOTES BELOW THIS LINE.
 > "Failure doesn't mean game over.
 It means try again." — Game wisdom
-> — added by Meenz | about:It is a lesson, not a defeat !
+> — added by Meenz (Cyber Security) | about:It is a lesson, not a defeat !

+ADD YOUR QUOTES BELOW THIS LINE.